lucas-mancini/personal-website/src/content/work/zugata.md

   Contributed to both the Front End and Browser Plugin components of Zugata's flagship product, an application that facilitates customer interaction for peer feedback and empowers professional development.
 The company was acquired by CultureAmp.
 role: Senior JavaScript Engineer
 dateRange: Jul 2017 - Jul 2018
-img: /assets/stock-4.jpg
+img: /assets/stock-1.jpg
-img_alt: Soft pink and baby blue water ripples together in a subtle texture.
+img_alt: Iridescent ripples of a bright blue and pink liquid
 publishDate: 2017-07-01 00:00:00
 tools:
   - TypeScript